Tips for looking younger naturally: Aveda Salon Edition

 Today, Lila and Andi Eaton, author of Wanderful: The Modern Bohemian’s Guide to Traveling in Style, share tips for travel that’s in line with the Aveda mission: it’s sustainable, it’s environmentally responsible, and it leaves both you and your surroundings enriched.

-Check into a green hotel
+Check into a green hotel and experience the beauty

 There’s a world of eco-friendly options out there that are consistent with Aveda’s history of environmental friendliness.
 It just takes a little bit of research (or the help of an experienced travel agent) to find them.
 Eaton recommends Inn by the Sea, an eco-friendly resort in Cape Elizabeth, Maine.
 From the bamboo sheets and recycled rubber floors to the locally sourced menu and rabbit sanctuary, “every single thing had been thought about,” Andi says.
 “Every single component has an environmental mission.”